motoranger26/motoranger/README.md

 2. Follow the format to add new gallery items
 3. Add images to `images/gallery/`

+## Choosing a Design

+To switch between designs, simply use the corresponding HTML file:
+- For the main design: `index.html`
+- For the alternative design 2: `index-alt2.html`
+- For the BlackDSN inspired design: `index-blackdsn.html`

+Each design has its own CSS file and potentially additional JavaScript functionality.

 ## Hosting

 This website can be hosted on GitHub Pages, Netlify, or any other static hosting service.
 The site is fully static and doesn't require a backend server.